NFDI4Energy/EFZN_rdm/README.md

  __Simulation__

     --{{1}}--
 With regard to simulation, we are presented with some additional challenges.

     {{1-2}}
 The longevity of simulation outputs is harder to assess than that of observational data.
-In a paper from 2021 on Open Science in Earth System Modelling, [Mullendore et. al. (2021)](https://doi.org/10.3389/fclim.2021.763420) indentify the following problems:
+In a paper from 2021 on Open Science in Earth System Modelling, [Mullendore et. al. (2021)](https://doi.org/10.3389/fclim.2021.763420) identify the following problems:

     {{1-2}}
 - Simulations can generate massive output.
 - Interdependencies between hardware and software can limit the portability of models and make the longterm accessibility of their output problematic.
 Models in many cases involve interconnections between community models, open source software components, and custom code written to investigate particular scientific questions.
 - A lack of standardization and documentation for models and their output makes it difficult to achieve the goals of open and FAIR data initiatives.

 {{1-2}}The following strategies may be applied when working with simulations:

     {{1-2}}
  - Analyze your project: does it focus on **knowledge** or **data production**?
 "Most scientific research projects are undertaken with the main goal of knowledge production (e.g., running an experiment with the goal of publishing research findings).
 Other projects are designed and undertaken with the specific goal of data production, that is, they produce data with the intention that those data will be used by others to support knowledge production research." [(Mullendore et. al. (2021))](https://doi.org/10.3389/fclim.2021.763420)
 -  Publish all elements relevant to the simulation, not just source code.
 - Publish enough output data to evaluate and reuse your findings, but not all simulation runs.
 - Some software may be released openly while others remain restricted due to security or proprietary concerns.
 In this case, the documentation should provide enough information to reproduce the process.

 {{1-2}}![simulation](img/simulation.png  "[Mullendore et. al. (2021):](https://doi.org/10.3389/fclim.2021.763420) Data and software elements to be preserved and shared by all projects.")

     {{2-3}}